Fort Monmouth: Other developers on location

 As of the end of 2023, three separate businesses (a microbrewery, a speciality foods business, and a "massive" entertainment venue offering fine dining, live music, virtual golf and other sports and sports viewing) had all opened at the former Fort Monmouth Commissary which had formerly provided food and grocery offerings to thousands of military personnel on the base.

 Fort Monmouth will also be the site of redevelopment by RWJ Barnabas Health in New Jersey.
-In December of 2022, a deal was finalized for the purchase of the former Myer Center for $8 million.
+In December 2022, a deal was finalized for the purchase of the former Myer Center for $8 million.
 RWJ Barnabas Health plans to replace the building with an extension of their medical campus.
 The new construction plans entail an ambulatory care pavilion as well as a cancer center.

-In 2021, the former Fort Monmouth Marina, on a tributary of the Shrewsbury River, was purchased by restaurateurs at the site.
-It is known as the Marina at Oceanport.
 Other retail, housing, dining, and a hotel are planned as well.

-The site will also be home to Nicol NJ, a 20,000-square-foot racket-sports facility for padel, squash, and pickleball, owned and operated by Jessica Winstanely and her husband Peter Nicol, the former World number-one-ranked squash player.
+The site is also home to Nicol NJ, a 20,000-square-foot racket-sports facility for padel, squash, and pickleball, owned and operated by Jessica Winstanely and her husband Peter Nicol, the former World number-one-ranked squash player.